oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 ![](CreateVolumeSnapshot1.png "CreateVolumeSnapshot1.png")

+User can also opt for forceful creation of the snapshot and auto activation of the created snapshot using the check-boxes provided in the dialog.
+If the force option is selected and server side quorum is met for the volume, snapshot is created even if some of the bricks are down for the volume.
+If the auto activate option is selected, the created snapshot gets activated post creation.

 #### Sub-tab "Volumes --> Snapshot"

 This sub-tab under the main tab "Volumes" lists the snapshots created for individual volumes.
 The set of supported actions are -